 Busan - With over 3.6m people, Busan is South Korea's second largest city and the largest seaport.
 However, the city it is full of character and is known for its beaches, mountains and temples.
-As Busan was not captured during the Korean War, it gives a glimpse of Korea before the 1950s in a way that other places don't.
+As Busan was not captured during the Korean War, it gives a glimpse of Korea before the 1950s.